TekkenOverlay/TekkenOverlay/README.md

 Special thanks to everyone who has contributed to this project.
 Over \$10000 worth of man hours has gone into this project to bring it to the tekken community for free.
-A donation would be very much appreciated to keep the project maintained and potentially new features.
+A donation would be very much appreciated to keep the project maintained and for potentially adding new features.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=tekkenoverlay%40gmail.com&currency_code=EUR)